Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Completeness Optimality

-\begin{theorem}[Asymptotic Optimality] Assume that there exists a solution to Problem \ref{prob}, i.e., an optimal solution to \eqref{eq:Prob2}.
-Then, Algorithm \ref{alg:RRT} is asymptotically optimal, i.e., the optimal path $\bbq_{0:H}^* = \bbq(0), \bbq(1), \bbq(2), \dots, \bbq(H)$, will be found with probability $1$, as $n\to\infty$.
+\begin{theorem}[Asymptotic Optimality] Assume that there exists an optimal solution to \eqref{eq:Prob2}.
+Then, Algorithm \ref{alg:RRT} is asymptotically optimal, i.e., the optimal horizon $H$ and the optimal sequence of control inputs $\bbu_{0:H}$ will be found with probability $1$, as $n\to\infty$.
 In other words, the path generated by Algorithm \ref{alg:RRT} satisfies $\mathbb{P}\left(\left\{\lim_{n\to\infty} J(H,\bbu_{0:H})=J^*\right\}\right)=1,$ where $J$ is the objective function of \eqref{eq:Prob2} and $J^*$ is the optimal cost.\footnote{Note that the horizon $H$ and $\bbu_{0:H}$ returned by Algorithm \ref{alg:RRT} depend on $n$.
 For simplicity of notation, we drop this dependence.} \end{theorem}

-\begin{rem}[Density functions $f_{\ccalV}$ and $f_{\ccalU}$] Note that Assumptions \ref{frand}(i) and \ref{fnew}(i) also imply that the density functions $f_{\ccalV}$ and $f_{\ccalU}$ are bounded away from zero on $\set{1,\dots,K_n}$ and $\ccalU$, respectively.
-Also, observe that Assumptions \ref{frand} and \ref{fnew} are very flexible, since they also allow $f_{\ccalV}$ and $f_{\ccalU}$ to change with iterations $n$ of Algorithm \ref{alg:RRT}, as the tree grows. \end{rem}

-\begin{rem}[Sampling Strategy] An example of a distribution $f_{\ccalV}$ that satisfies Assumption \ref{frand} is the discrete uniform distribution $f_{\ccalV}(k|\ccalV )=\frac{1}{k}$, for all $k\in\set{1,\dots,K_n}$.
-Observe that the uniform function trivially satisfies Assumption \ref{frand}(ii).
-Also, observe that Assumption \ref{frand}(i) is also satisfied, since there exists an $\epsilon>0$ that satisfies Assumption \ref{frand}(i), which is $\epsilon =\frac{1}{|\ccalR|}$, where $\ccalR$ is a set that collects all robot configurations $\bbp$ that can be reached by the initial state $\bbp(0)$.
-Note that $\ccalR$ is a finite set, since the set $\ccalU$ of admissible control inputs is finite, by assumption.
-Similarly, uniform density functions $f_{\ccalU}$ satisfy Assumption \ref{fnew}.
-Note that any functions $f_{\ccalV}$ and $f_{\ccalU}$ can be employed as long as they satisfy Assumptions \ref{frand} and \ref{fnew}.
-Nevertheless, the selection of $f_{\ccalV}$ and $f_{\ccalU}$ affects the performance of Algorithm \ref{alg:RRT}; see the numerical experiments in Section \ref{sec:Sim}.
-In Section \ref{sec:biasedSampling}, we design (nonuniform) density functions $f_{\ccalV}$ and $f_{\ccalU}$ that bias the exploration towards locations that are expected to contribute to the satisfaction of the assigned mission specification. \end{rem}